SaqibAhmadSyed/booking-website/README.md

 ---
 # Used Tools/Libraries

-Prisma: [prismadb](https://www.prisma.io/) is an orm used to communicate between the backend and the database
+Prisma: [prismadb](https://www.prisma.io/) is an orm used to communicate between the backend and the database <br />
-Supabase: [supabase](https://supabase.com/) uses PostgresSQL as language to hold data in the database
+Supabase: [supabase](https://supabase.com/) uses PostgresSQL as language to hold data in the database <br />
-Authjs: [authjs](https://authjs.dev/) is our main authentication tool
+Authjs: [authjs](https://authjs.dev/) is our main authentication tool <br />

 Graphs: [apexcharts](https://apexcharts.com/)
 ```bash